 “We built this by adding JS classes that sent every single click identified by the childmost element back into a custom endpoint, which then fed into Splunk.
-Then, we’d go back and retroactively identify these events in Splunk,” said David.
+Then, we’d go back and try to identify these events in Splunk,” said David.

 “How getting insights looked in practice was, back in 2013, someone would have to ask me or the team a question and we’d have to go back into Splunk, start identifying events, then build reports, then spit out a .csv that they’d consume.
 But we were talking about one week’s turnaround time to answer a question.
 I used to say, ‘You have to ask me the right questions, ask me all the questions upfront so that I can divide up my time and dig into everything at once.’
 This obviously doesn’t scale.
 Splunk isn’t for business users, and there was no self-serve functionality,” David said.

 A few months into this experiment, David saw an early version of Heap, and was “so happy when I saw the Event Visualizer for the first time.
 I wouldn’t need to teach people how to use our custom setup anymore.
-Heap was easy to integrate, easy to onboard, data export was simple, and people could get up and running in just five minutes.”
+Heap was easy to integrate, easy to iterate on our events virtually, data export was seamless to our warehouse, and people could get up and running in just five minutes.”

 Using Data in Every Decision